 The Ovarian Cancer National Alliance’s (OCNA)mission is to advance the interest of women with ovarian cancer.
 OCNA works to unite individuals and organizations in a national movement.
 Since its inception, the Alliance has been the face and voice of a national network of ovarian cancer survivors and activists dedicated to finding an effective diagnostic test, reliable treatment and a cure.
 OCNA is the only national advocacy organization focused exclusively on legislative issues of importance to the ovarian cancer community.
 These issues include ensuring adequate and sustained federal funding for ovarian cancer research and education and awareness programs.

 Some of our initiatives include Survivors Teaching Students: Saving Women’s Lives®, in which survivors speak to health professional students about ovarian cancer symptoms and risk factors to help them gain perspective on the real life experiences and emotions of survivors.
-The Alliance provides an online forum, Inspire, for people dealing with ovarian cancer to connect with others facing the same issues, and hosts an Annual Conference for ovarian cancer survivors, researchers and caregivers.
+The Alliance provides an online forum, Inspire, for people dealing with ovarian cancer to connect with others facing the same issues, and hosts the longest running National Conference for ovarian cancer survivors, researchers and caregivers.
 In addition, the Alliance provides a clinical trials matching service, powered by EmergingMed, to help women locate clinical trials being conducted in the United States.
 The Partner Member program was established to bring together independent advocacy and service organizations who work with the ovarian cancer community to create a unified national ovarian cancer message.